 She’s a long-time blogger, an avid reader and a language geek.

 She’s been working as a multi-language customer support agent for WP Media and its WordPress cache plugin, WP Rocket, since September 2015.

 This has been her first experience as a customer support agent for an IT company: her previous jobs were more focused on market analysis, online marketing and translations.

 But since she loves embracing new challenges, she’s been studying WordPress a lot, taking PHP classes and improving her tech-skills: at the end, this is exactly like learning a new language, isn’t it?

-Alice does copy and content strategy at Unramble and business development at Superscribe.
+Alice does copy and content strategy at Unramble.
 She’s also a co-organiser of Brighton WordPress meetups, one of the co-founders of Brighton Digital Women, and lead organiser of WordCamp Brighton 2017.
 She uses content to create and build brands – on websites, via social media and at events – and has a particular interest in using tone of voice, content strategy and copywriting as tools to increase inclusiveness.
 Outside of work, Alice loves to stroll along Brighton’s seaside (especially in summer), play with her dog, Bear, and hang out at local cafes.